hbctraining/Training-modules/Salmon-Sleuth/lessons/Salmon.md

 - fragment length distribution
 - strand-specific methods

 The algorithm learns the sample-specific biases and accounts for them in the transcript abundance estimates.

+### How does Salmon estimate transcript abundances?
 Similar to standard, base-to-base alignment, the quasi-mapping approach utilized by Salmon requires a reference index to determine the position and orientation information for where the fragments best "map" prior to quantification [[1](https://academic.oup.com/bioinformatics/article/32/12/i192/2288985/RapMap-a-rapid-sensitive-and-accurate-tool-for)].

 ####**> Indexing**
 This step involves creating an index to evaluate the sequences for all possible unique sequences of length k (kmer) in the **transcriptome** (genes/transcripts) to create an index.